How to Grow Raspberry Trees

 Tie the canes of raspberries to the wires with soft twine as they grow.

-Water plants in dry periods, and water container-grown plants regularly to prevent the potting mix from drying out.
+Water raspberry plants in dry periods, and water container-grown plants regularly to prevent the potting mix from drying out.
 Feed container-grown plants fortnightly with a fruit fertiliser once the fruits start to develop.

-Keep the plants clear of weeds.
+Keep the raspberry plants clear of weeds.
 If using a hoe, take care not to damage the roots just below the surface of the soil.

 How to prune raspberries